Skip to content

 Cookies

 When you visit a website, it often saves a small text file, called a cookie, on your computer.
-The cookie can enable the owner of the website to see which pages you have visited and the information can be reused the next time you visit the website – at the same time as more information is collected about your surfing.
+The cookie can enable the owner of the website to see which pages you have visited and the information can be reused the next time you visit the website – while more information is collected about your browsing.
 Anyone who uses cookies on a website must inform users of this.

-Read more about how Swedish Authority for Privacy Protection uses cookies
+Read more about how the Swedish Authority for Privacy Protection uses cookies

 Spam

 It is illegal to send marketing e-mails to someone who has not ordered it.
 Unsolicited e-mail marketing is commonly called spam.
-The law does not apply to all spam but only messages with a commercial purpose.
+The law applies to messages with a commercial purpose.
 Forming of public opinion, dissemination of information and similar are not considered to be spam.
-It is illegal to send unsolicited e-mail marketing to individuals and one-man businesses but not to limited companies, foundations and other legal entities.
+It is illegal to send unsolicited e-mail marketing to individuals and one-man businesses but not to limited companies, foundations or other legal entities.

 Report spam to the Swedish Consumer Agency